xyzjust/Capstone_Project/README.md

 The practice of using machines to provide and follow through with a trading strategy has been done for decades with billions of investments into the technology to facilitate this.
 Historically, this project could have only been done in a research facility with access to a bloomberg terminal as well as the coding behind it to automatically place trades.
 However, the rise in crypto-currency as well as crypto-exchanges, facilitated by open source programming languages (e.g. Python) and increase in computing power.
 All these elements have resulted in the possibilities of doing such a project, with nothing more than a good computer and an internet connection to.

 ## Result
-A mock up of a trading pipeline has successfully been coded up, however, the strategy is somewhat rudimentary.
-Further improvements are needed.
+A mock up of a trading pipeline has successfully been coded up with r2_score of just above 0.3 obtained on XGBoost models.
+The models successfully executed some trades for December 2020 in the simulation:

 ## Dependencies/Packages used